 Hey, not all good dates involves forking out a ton of money – some can even be free!
 Go old-school for a picnic by the water body at the Botanic Gardens – prepare your own home-cooked meal, or if you can’t cook, just buy some food of your own for a special pot-luck with your S.O.

 Open daily from 5AM – 12AM, at 1 Cluny Rd, S259569.
 Admission is free.

 9. Take an evening or morning nature stroll

 Although rather clichéd, Singapore does have many picturesque spots that are rather obscure and not known by many.
 Check out hidden finds like the Kranji Marshes, with its fairy tale-like vines that create an enclave of sorts and species of birds you never thought you would ever see in Singapore (outside of a zoo).

 Other lesser-known places include the Changi Point Coastal Walk for a sea-side walk along the creek, to catch a view of a beautiful sunrise or sunset with your beloved.

 Of course, it doesn’t have to strictly be these two places.
 You could simply take a stroll along your neighbourhood, and who knows – you may find a hidden picturesque place that the two of you hold close to your hearts.

 10. Bust out some old board games

 Wanna relive some of your old childhood memories, or just try out new games with your date?
-It’s time to head to The Mind Café, where they have tons of board games for the two of you to play.
-With a wide range of games ranging from silly trivia to heavy strategy games that’ll have you racking your brains for hours– we guarantee that the two of you will have a blast.
+It’s time to head to a games cafe, where they have tons of board games for the two of you to play.
+Whether it is a game of silly trivia to heavy strategy games that’ll have you racking your brains for hours– we guarantee that the two of you will have a blast.

 11. Bust out some console games